GeDi: Generative Discriminator Guided Sequence Generation: Introduction

-\begin{itemize} \item GeDi-guided contrastive generation: We show how smaller CC-LMs can be used as generative classifiers to guide generation from large language models.
-We show that by contrasting next word predictions conditioned on opposing control codes, we can efficiently compute a class-conditional weighted posterior, allowing for significantly faster discriminator guided generation.
-[Section \ref{sec:contrastive}] \item GeDi training: We train CC-LMs with a hybrid generative-discriminative loss to make them better classifiers, making them more effective discriminators for GeDi-guided contrastive generation.
-[Section \ref{sec:training}] \item Multi-class GeDi: We show an efficient way to scale GeDi to a large number of classes via binarization.
-This entails having a separate \emph{control code} and \emph{anti control code} for each class, where the anti control code is used to model text from outside the target class.
-[Section \ref{sec:multi}] \end{itemize}
+\begin{itemize} \item GeDi-guided contrastive generation: We show how CC-LMs can be used as generative discriminators to compute classification likelihoods for all candidate next tokens during generation using Bayes rule, saving many thousand-fold in computation as compared with using a standard (non-generative) discriminator to compute this for large vocabulary sizes.
+We then show how these likelihoods can guide generation from large language models via weighted decoding and filtering [Section \ref{sec:contrastive}]. \item GeDi training: We train CC-LMs with a hybrid generative-discriminative loss to make them better classifiers, making them more powerful discriminators for GeDi-guided contrastive generation [Section \ref{sec:training}].

-Our experimental results verify the ability of GeDi to control generation in a variety of settings while maintaining linguistic quality on par with strong language models.
-Our initial experiments study GeDi training to develop the training methods that we use for later experiments [Section \ref{sec:generative}].
-We show that GeDi trained CC-LMs achieve a higher classification accuracy and higher label fidelity when applying direct generation compared with generatively trained CC-LMs.
-After studying GeDi training, we apply GeDi to guide generation from the GPT2-XL model (1.5B parameters), and find that: \begin{itemize} \item GeDis trained for sentiment on movie reviews can guide GPT-2 towards generating book text with a positive or negative tone, whereas state of the art baselines cannot reliably do this.
-[Section \ref{sec:sent}]

-\item GeDis can be used to reliably control topic [Section \ref{sec:topic}], or detoxify GPT-2 [Section \ref{sec:detox}], while maintaining a similar level of linguistic acceptability to generating from GPT-2 directly.

-\item GeDis trained on only 4 topics can generalize to new control codes zero-shot [Section \ref{sec:zeroshot}], allowing them to guide generation towards a wide variety of topics.
-This follows from work by \citet{yogatama2017generative} that showed that generative classifiers can classify unseen topics zero-shot from word embeddings; since we are using a generative classifier to guide generation, we are able to generate text corresponding to unseen topics zero-shot.

-\item Smaller GeDis fine-tuned for only several hours on a single GPU are effective and computationally efficient for controlling larger language models (Our experiments all use a 345M parameter GeDi to guide 1.5B parameter GPT-2).
-This advantage is especially significant as the state of the art LMs are becoming larger and more expensive to fine-tune to new data \citep{brown2020language}.

 \end{itemize}